 Edwin earned his B.A. in English, with a minor in Public Relations, from the State University of New York at Geneseo.
 He earned his law degree from Georgetown University Law Center.

-Richard S. Melvin Professor of Law, Maurer School of Law
+Richard S. Melvin Professor of Law Emeritus, Maurer School of Law

-Kevin Brown, J.D., is the Richard S. Melvin Professor at Indiana University Maurer School of Law.
-A 1982 graduate of Yale Law School, he has been a member of the faculty since 1987.
-Professor Brown’s research interest for the past 33 years is primarily in the area of race, law and education.
+Kevin Brown, J.D., is the Richard S. Melvin Professor Emeritus at Indiana University Maurer School of Law and the Mitchell Willoughby Professor of Law at the University of South Carolina School of Law.
+A 1982 graduate of Yale Law School, Professor Brown’s research interest for the past 35 years is primarily in the area of race, law and education.

 Professor of Law, Ernest F. Hollings Chair in Constitutional Law, University of South Carolina